citizense/poliwag/README.md

   - In-depth analysis providing summaries and for/against arguments
   - More to come...

+Special thanks to GovTrack for providing resources for open data usage in congressional bills.

 # Installation

 # Contributing

+  The author will be using Trello and Slack for project management in daily tasks and responsibilities.
+Channels and sites can only be viewed by those invited to the project.

 # Wiki
 ##  How to Contribute